dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2937: Cultural disparities can lead to conflict when misunderstood.
+### T2937: Cultural differences can cause misunderstandings and conflicts.

 |Support|
 |---|